beancount/fava/fava/help/beancount_syntax.md

 ## Accounts

 Account are given by a colon-separated list of capitalized words.
-They must begin with one the five root accounts listed in the table below.
+They must begin with one of the five root accounts listed in the table below.
 The separation by colons defines an implicit hierarchy, for example we say that `Assets:Cash` is a sub-account of `Assets`.